The Guilt of Tangential Crimes

 His whole life they never stopped visiting him at night.
 Even after he moved to Stuttgart, where he met and married granmom (who still believed in the goodness of people), he would still see sunken cheeks and the eyes of his father.

-It all seems so far away now, a world of history books and documentary films.
+It seems far away now.
+A world of history books and documentary films.
 What we learn about in school.
 Something that we can feel but not real enough to touch.
 I wondered, while sitting in my high school history class, how much pain one world can swallow before she becomes sick and just spits us back out.

 Granpop didn’t say much to me, especially later in life, but what he wanted to say he said with his eyes.
 The woman in the advertisement looks back at me with eyes that are darker than his and her face is clean.
 His face was like the clock on City Hall telling me how quickly time passes.
 I try to pay attention to these moments, register each one so that they don’t slip past me unnoticed.
 Moments feel and sound and smell different each day, but they all taste the same.